Data Protection in Gabon

 - the data retention periods.

-Under the new law on personal data, the appointment of a Data Protection Officer (DPO) is no longer left exclusively to the discretion of the data controller.
-The law establishes the conditions under which a DPO must be appointed and limits the discretionary power of the data controller.
-These conditions include:
+Under the new law on personal data, the appointment of a DPO is no longer left exclusively to the discretion of the data controller.
+Indeed, the law establishes specific situations in which a DPO must be appointed, thus limiting the discretionary power of the data controller.
+These conditions, governed by article 125, are as follows:

 - Where the processing is carried out by a public authority or public body, with the exception of courts acting in the exercise of their judicial function;